gwaredd/YamlDataAsset/README.md

 # YamlDataAsset

-A plugin for Unreal Editor that allows convert between UDataAssets  YAML files.
+A plugin for the Unreal Editor that allows you to convert between UDataAssets YAML files.

 This makes it easier to work with custom data from external sources.